chriskrycho/v5.chriskrycho.com/site/journal/How I Publish This Site.md

 ## Domain registration

+I buy *all* my domains at [Hover].[^not-hover] I first tried Hover after a podcast ad half a decade ago, and it worked out so well that in that span I have steadily moved *everything* there, and I have never regretted it.
+I don’t actually have a lot to say beyond that: Hover is easy to use to register a new domain, they have great customer service (when you need it, which has only happened to me once and because of a problem on a *different* registrar), and they even have a *nice* website!

+[^not-hover]: This is *strictly* not true: I have a single domain registered at another registrar.
+That was, in retrospect, a mistake… for a variety of reasons.
+I won’t be repeating it. :insert grimacing emoji here:

 ## DNS: Cloudflare

-I just switched all of my DNS name servers to [Cloudflare] earlier this year.
+I switched all of my DNS name servers to [Cloudflare] earlier this year.
 I had a longstanding goal of having my registration, my name servers, and my actual hosting and deployment in separate places for a few years now.
 I don’t remember where I first ran into the idea of keeping those separate, but it stuck—forcefully, by dint of experience.

 At one point I was managing all three—registration, name servers, and hosting—through an old-school shared hosting provider ([Stablehost], still a pretty solid option in that space!)… and migrating *out* of that provider was incredibly painful.
 (It’s actually not 100% done!
 The hard parts are all done now, though, which is a relief.)